LShafer/barcelona/README.md

 ## Data Cleanup & Analysis

 ∙ Remove unneeded columns from the csv files, including numeric codes for districts and neighborhoods (we already had the names of both and felt that provided more information).
-We also renamed several columns to make the database upload cleaner and more efficient.
+We also renamed several columns to make the database upload cleaner and more efficient.<br>
-∙ Created a serial ID column to provide a unique identifier and become the primary key once the information was loaded into the database.
+∙ Created a serial ID column to provide a unique identifier and become the primary key once the information was loaded into the database.<br>
 ∙ Added both of the cleaned CSVs into a Postgres database using pgAdmin.

 ## Project Report